clairebilat/forensic-data-stories/_posts/2019-12-20-food-chicago.md

 Some other research questions were added to the project :
 - About the **hygiene score** :
-  - Are their significant differences of hygiene scores between the community areas ?
+  - Are they significant differences of hygiene scores between the community areas ?
   - How is the evolution over time ?
   - Which group of facilities has better hygiene score ?
-  - Are their significant differences of hygiene scores between the *private* and the *public* establishments ?
+  - Are they significant differences of hygiene scores between the *private* and the *public* establishments ?

 - About the **management** of food establishments :
-  - Is their a relation between the number of establishments that an owner has and the hygiene scores obtained ?
+  - Is there a relation between the number of establishments that an owner has and the hygiene scores obtained ?
-  - Is their a relation between a  specific owner and the hygiene score of his establishments ?
+  - Is there a relation between a  specific owner and the hygiene score of his establishments ?

 ### 1.3.2 Limits